nilearn/nilearn/doc/extracting_data.rst

 - Normalization.
 Signals can be normalized (scaled to unit variance) before returning them.
 This is performed by default.

-.. note:: **Exercise**
+.. topic:: **Exercise**

-   You can, more as a training than as an exercise, try to play with the parameters in :doc:`Nisl examples <auto_examples/index>`.
-Try to enable detrending in haxby decoding and run it: does it have a big impact on the result?
+   You can, more as a training than as an exercise, try to play with the parameters in :doc:`plot_haxby_simple.py
+   <auto_examples/plot_haxby_simple>`.
+Try to enable detrending
+   and run the script: does it have a big impact on the result?

 Inverse transform: unmasking data